odoe/learn-dojo/posts/intro-dojo-i18n.md

 ## Summary

 Providing support for multiple languages in our applications isn't something many developers are concerned about right away, _until we have to!_ It's nice to be able to lean on the framework tools to do tasks like this.
-We don't have to worry about finding a well supported library, comparing features or developer experience.
+We don't have to worry about finding a well supported library, comparing features or developer ergonomics.
 Dojo i18n isn't just limited to language support for strings, but also provides [advanced formatting](https://dojo.io/learn/i18n/advanced-formatting-cldr) support for pluralization, dates, numbers, time zones and more.
 So we know when we need it, Dojo has us covered!